-- Requirements for community service hours:Students may not be compensated in any way for their service. - 2.
-Service for a student's family or as part of an academic course will not receive credit. - 3.
-The Brook Hill School reserves the right to determine which hours will count and which will not.
+- Students may not be compensated in any way for their service. - 2.
+Service for a student's family or as part of an academic course will not receive credit. - The Brook Hill School reserves the right to determine which hours will count and which will not.